 - Obfuscating Insanity: Subverted.
 At the beginning of "Unfinished Business", he appears to break out of the mental institution where he was being held.
 Then it seems that he may have faked his escape.
 Upon investigation, it turns out that his escape was entirely faked by the doctors to divert suspicion away from themselves.
 The Count is really just insane.
 However, he gets better in Season Two.

 - Practically Joker: Seth Gabel, his actor, admits that his performance was based on Heath Ledger's Joker, and with his psychotic personality it's easy to see.
+Given that Gotham exists in the Arrowverse, he might even be mimicking The Joker himself.

 - Pure Is Not Good: Pure vertigo can completely disorient a given opponent, and by injecting it into the thalamus region of the brain he can inflict unbearable pain upon people.